 You know your bank, but how well does your bank know you?
-Banks want better relationships with their customers in order to provide more personalized and customized services.
+Banks want better relationships with their customers in order to provide more personalised and bespoke services.
 Artificial intelligence (AI) can help banks understand their customers in powerful new ways.

 You may have heard the terms analytics, advanced analytics, machine learning and AI.
 Let’s clarify: